edhamma/mahasi-diary/diary.rst

 **A:**  While I was noting, my heart suddenly jumped up a bit and I felt a pleasant soothing thrill which enriched pre-existing feeling of pleasantness.
 Sometimes there was a long chain of rhytmic beats and there was a continuos flow of thrills.
 It was very nice to note.
 Sometimes the waves of thrills were so good I did not want to go on noting.

 **A:**  It was so good while noting, I felt very happy.
 Now I really enjoy my contemplation.
 Now everytime I noted I felt really good.
 Now I do not want to let go of my noting.
 I never felt happy like this before.
-I was even afraid I would go crazy by being overjoyed. *(The yogi's description was SUKHA UPPAKILASA (Happiness causing impurity of mind)*.
+I was even afraid I would go crazy by being overjoyed. *(The yogi's description was SUKHA UPPAKILASA (Happiness causing impurity of mind).)*

 **A:**  It was good to note and I was enjoying the feeling of richness in my mind and body.
 They were very good.
 I never felt like this before.
 I could enjoy it only now.
 I would not like to note until they disappear.
 I noted the feeling only because my teacher had told me to note.
 I felt really wonderful, it was great.
-I want to enjoy this feeling of peaceful richness for at least a day. *(The yogi was clinging to craving)*.
+I want to enjoy this feeling of peaceful richness for at least a day. *(The yogi was clinging to craving.)*

-**A:**  I wonder if the teachers had experienced like this *(The yogi was clinging to pride)*. [:56:]
+**A:**  I wonder if the teachers had experienced like this *(The yogi was clinging to pride.)* [:56:]

 **A:**  I am experiencing the rich and pleasant feeling like I had never felt before.
 I am full of rich feelings, I am enjoying all of them.
-I am very happy. *(Yogi was clinging to false doctrine DITTHI)*.
+I am very happy. *(Yogi was clinging to false doctrine DITTHI.)*

 .. admonition:: Comment